Silicon Valley promised to transform the world. All they delivered was techbros.

 Sure, when it comes to developments in areas like surveillance technology and alternative payment processes, techbros seem to know what they’re doing.
-I’ll give them that.
 But I don’t want to live in a surveillance state driven by rentier economics.
 That is not America.
 Techbros promised the world so much more when they asked to be allowed their freedoms.

-Income inequality numbers have spiked while education scores plummeted since we granted techbros their super-duper-powers.
-Tech companies that promised egalitarian workers’ utopias now run boys clubs that score high points with the companies’ investors.
+Income inequality numbers have spiked while education scores plummeted in the time since we granted techbros their super-duper-powers.
+Tech companies that promised egalitarian workers’ utopias now run boys clubs, which of course always scores points with the companies’ investors.
 If you need evidence of this, remember that tech companies became breeding grounds for white supremacy in the 2010s.
 This never could have happened in the world that Silicon Valley promised a few decades ago.

 Those old tech hippies and punk rockers talked about open-source code and less capitalism.
 Today, the tech hippies and punk rockers talk about data-mining and tax shelters.